opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 That leaves us with 250 queries (small query set) or 5,000 queries (large query set) together with their "neuralness" values for which they achieved the best NDCG@10 values.
 Next, we engineered the nine features for each query.
 This constitutes the training and test data.

-## Model training and evaluation
+## Model training and evaluation findings

-With the appropriate data at hand, we explored different algorithms and experimented with different model fitting settings to identify patterns and evaluate whether we're on the right track with that approach.
+With the appropriate data at hand, we explored different algorithms and experimented with different model fitting settings to identify patterns and evaluate whether our approach was suitable.
 We used two relatively simple algorithms: linear regression and random forest regression.
 We applied cross-validation, regularization, and tried out all different feature combinations.
 This resulted in interesting findings that are summarized in the following section.

 **Dataset size matters**: Working with the differently sized datasets revealed that the amount of data matters when training and evaluating the models.
 The larger dataset reported a smaller Root Mean Squared Error compared to the smaller dataset.
-It also results in less variation of the RMSE scores within the cross-validation runs (that is, when comparing the RMSE scores within one cross-validation run for one feature combination).
+The larger dataset also showed less variation of the RMSE scores within the cross-validation runs (that is, when comparing the RMSE scores within one cross-validation run for one feature combination).

 **Model performance differs among the different algorithms**: The best RMSE score for the random forest regressor was 0.18 compared to 0.22 for the best linear regression model (large dataset)---both with different feature combinations, though.
 The more complex model (random forest) performs better.
 However, better performance comes with the trade-off of longer training times for this more complex model.

 **Feature combinations of all groups have the lowest RMSE**: The lowest error scores can be achieved when combining features from all three feature groups (query, lexical search result, and neural search result).
-Looking at RMSE scores for feature combinations within the feature groups shows that working with lexical search result feature combinations only serves as the best alternative.
+Looking at RMSE scores for feature combinations within the feature groups shows that working with lexical search result feature combinations serves as the best alternative.

 This is particularly interesting when thinking about productionizing this: putting an approach like this in production means that features need to be calculated per query during query time.
 Getting lexical search result features and neural search result features requires running these queries, which would add significant latency to the overall query even prior to inference time.